 The locking seal issued with each Big Game License is an adhesive tag.
-The licensee shall sign the tag and date it by cutting out completely the month and day of the the date of kill only.
+The licensee shall sign the tag and date it by cutting out completely the month and date of kill only.
 The licensee shall attach the tag securely around one leg of a mountain lion, turkey, swan, or goose.
 The licensee shall attach the tag securely to all hoofed big game animals: